oaevangelista/pdsnd_github/README.md

 Use of Python to explore data related to bikeshare systems for three major cities in the United States - Chicago, New York City and Washington.
-Code is used to import the data and answer interesting questions about it by computing descroptive statistics.
-Also, script is used that takes in raw input to create an interactive experience in the terminal to present these statistics Project for Udacity Programming for Data SCience Nanodegree Program
+Code is used to import the data and answer interesting questions about it by computing descriptive statistics.
+Also, script is used that takes in raw input to create an interactive experience in the terminal to present these statistics Project for Udacity Programming for Data Science Nanodegree Program

 ### Files used
 chicago.csv